YusufKhan/genshin_artifact_appraiser2/README.md

-This app finds the value of an artifact compared to an artifact with max rolls and perfect substats.
-It uses an editable weights table which which is a set of percentages showing how much a max roll substat has/will increase a character's total damage.
+This app calculates an artifact roll value as a percentage of that artifact vs one with perfect substats and max rolls.
+The roll values are weighted by the importance of the substat.
-See the page file or the live web-page for usage information.
+See the page.tsx or the live web-page for more usage information.

 Basic player data is pulled directly from Enka.Network without the use of any wrapper.